dewisartika8/CICD-Status-Notifier-Bot/docs/PROJECT_SETUP.md

 - Use database transactions where needed
 - Keep business logic in service layer, not repositories
 - Use Makefile for consistent build and test commands

+**Value Objects and Entities:**
+- Use value objects for IDs, timestamps, and other domain concepts
+- Implement immutable entities with controlled mutation methods
+- Encapsulate business rules within domain entities
+- Use factory methods for entity creation with validation

 #### React Frontend Best Practices
 - Use TypeScript for type safety